JULIA MARSHALL

 ABOUT ME

-I will be starting the Mind & Morality Lab (M&M) at Brown University in the Department of Cognitive, Linguistics, and Psychological Sciences Department in July 2024.
-I will be reviewing applications for graduate students to begin in Fall 2024.
-For more information about the graduate application process, please see this website
+I will be reviewing applications for graduate students to begin in Fall 2025.
+For more information about the graduate application process, please see this website.

 MY RESEARCH